boyeoyelowo2312/DSA-FINAL-PROJECT-/README.md

  any unique identifier) to "Values" (and set aggregation to "Count").
  Chart show the overall proportion of Male, Female, and Undisclosed genders in the company.

-Gender Distribution by Regions:
+3.Gender Distribution by Regions:
  Visualization: Clustered Column Chart or Stacked Column Chart.
 Use  "Location"  for  "Axis", "Gender" to "Legend", and "Name" to "Values" (Count).
  Display the  gender breakdown for each region (Lagos, Abuja, Kaduna).

- Gender Distribution by Departments:
+4. Gender Distribution by Departments:
  Visualization: Stacked Bar Chart or 100% Stacked Bar Chart.
  "Department" for  "Axis", "Gender" to "Legend", and "Name" to "Values" (Count).
 This show the  gender composition within each department.

-Ratings Based on Gender
+5.Ratings Based on Gender
  Visualization: Clustered Column Chart or Stacked Column Chart.
   "Rating" for "Axis", "Gender" to "Legend", and "Name" to "Values" (Count).
   Chart illustrate how different genders are distributed across performance ratings (Very Good, Good, Average, Poor, Very Poor, Not Rated).

-  Gender Pay Gap Analysis
+  6.Gender Pay Gap Analysis
  Calculate Average Salary by Gender:
  Visualization: Clustered Column Chart.
 Fields: Drag "Gender" to "Axis" and "Salary" to "Values" (set aggregation to "Average").
 Insight: This will immediately show if there's a noticeable difference in average salaries between genders.

- Identify Gender Pay Gap by Department and Region:
+ 7.Identify Gender Pay Gap by Department and Region:
  Create a Matrix Visual: Rows: "Department" Columns: "Location" Values: "Salary" (set aggregation to "Average") and "Gender" (drag "Gender" to "Columns" as well to split the average salary by gender within each department and region).
 Conditional Formatting: